Prunoideae/MitoFlex/README.md

 ./MitoFlex.py load_modules
 ```

-If all modules are appeared to be correctly loaded, it indicates that you have all the required python modules installed, to have a test run on MitoFlex, please extract the files to somewhere from the `test.tar.gz`, and run :
+If all modules are appeared to be correctly loaded, it indicates that you have all the required python modules installed, to have a test run on MitoFlex, please extract the files to somewhere from the `test.tar.gz` (in this [repository](https://github.com/Prunoideae/Samples)), and run :

 ```bash
 /path/to/MitoFlex.py all workname test --use-list --fastq1 /path/to/fastq1 --fastq2 /path/to/fastq2